kirdoklab/project-setup-template/README.md

 │   ├── references
 │   └── templates
 │
-├── notebooks          <- Jupyter notebooks.
-Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.
-│                         `1.0-jqp-initial-data-exploration`.
+├── notebooks          <- Jupyter or R notebooks
 │
-├── workflow                <- Source code for use in this project.
+├── workflow           <- Source code and snakemake rules │   ├── Snakefile      <- A snakefile, should include all sub rules │   │
+│   ├── rules          <- Seperate snakefile that contains submodules of the workflow │   │
-│   ├── Snakefile    <- Makes src a Python module
+│   ├── environments   <- Conda environments
 │   │
-│   ├── rules           <- Scripts to download or generate data │   │
-│   ├── environments       <- Scripts to turn raw data into features for modeling │   │
-│   ├── singularity         <- Scripts to train models and then use trained models to make │
+│   └── singularity    <- Singularity containers
+│
-├── results
+└── results

 ```